VoltaMission VoltaMission ← Back to home

 When should I use a broker instead of VoltaMission?

-Use a broker for a known, in-catalog part you need fast and can accept a markup on.
-Use VoltaMission when the part is non-catalog, allocation-gated, small-volume, R&D, made overseas, or technically risky and needs qualification on engineering merit.
+Use a broker for a known, in-catalog cell you need fast and don't need independent technical vetting on.
+Use VoltaMission when the cell or BMS is non-catalog, allocation-gated, small-volume, R&D, made overseas, or technically risky and needs qualification on engineering merit.